 The process to create each Hummel figurine, plate, bell or other item is quite lengthy, more than you might expect.
 As an example, after the figurine has been poured into the mold, removed, dried, cleaned and is placed in an electric kiln to be fired, a master painter will then add the first personalized touches to the face such as the eye lashes and eye pupils.
+The master painter will add his initials and sometimes the date to indicate that he and his team of painters were responsible for the painting of the figurine.

-Arbeitsmuster – working sample
+- Arbeitsmuster – working sample

-Archivmuster – archive sample remains in factory
+- Archivmuster – archive sample that remains in the factory

-Faience – special glossy finish
+- Faience – very early special glossy finish determined unsuitable

-Malmuster – painting sample
+- Malmuster – painting sample, considered “perfect”

-Masterpiece – figurine from master painter/sculptor
+- Masterpiece – figurine from master painter/sculptor

-Musterzimmer – special show room sample
+- Musterzimmer – special show room sample

 The following are a handful of the Master Painter’s names with an example of their initials and a date when the sample figurine face was painted.
 Some of the latest versions have the name as well as the metal tag.
 Forgive me for the names and their initials I have written incorrectly and if you know the name, please let me know for a correction.